 Metal-bender Precision Castparts has long been a favorite of ours.
 The firm makes the structural castings (metal blocks) and the rotating airfoils (blades) that form aircraft jet engines.
 Though a structural casting has a relatively longer useful life, a jet engine's airfoil components frequently need to be replaced upon maintenance (think razor, razor-blade model).
 Precision's components are also critical to flight safety, so it retains a high degree of pricing power with its long-time customers, which can't afford the risk of switching to unproven rivals.

 We think the growth rate of aircraft deliveries (and jet engines) during the next five years will be truly remarkable.
 Both Airbus and Boeing are ramping up production of their workhorse A320 and 737 programs, respectively, to thwart potential cancellations as competition heats up from global rivals in the narrowbody market.
 Boeing recently increased the monthly production rate of its 777 and plans to accelerate deliveries of its revolutionary, mostly-composite 787 Dreamliner.
-Rival Airbus has increased rates on its A330 platform and continues to target a higher production pace for its A380 double-decker in the years ahead.
-And once the growth of large commercial aircraft deliveries begins to slow in 2014-2015, we'll be at the beginning of yet another new product cycle with Airbus' long-awaited A350, which is scheduled to enter into service in 2013 (though a 2014 target is more likely).
-Needless to say, investors should expect a boom in commercial aerospace deliveries during the next half-decade -- at levels we haven't witnessed in the past 20 years.
+Rival Airbus has increased rates on many of its aircraft platforms and continues to target a higher long-term production pace for its A380 double-decker.
+Investors should expect a boom in commercial aerospace deliveries during the next half-decade -- at levels we haven't witnessed in the past 20 years.

 It’s hard to find anything wrong with Visa’s business model.
 The company offers a secure, payment network that is accepted virtually everywhere in the United States.
 The firm makes money every time a Visa user swipes his or her debit or credit card.
 The only competition Visa faces is cash and mobile payment solutions, which V.me will address and has yet to take a stranglehold.

 Visa benefits from two fantastic competitive advantages: a network effect and costly initial investment.
-The network effect is incredibly strong for Visa.
-As of its last update, Visa had nearly 1.9 billion cards outstanding accepted by retailers across the word.
-That’s more than double the number of Mastercards and over 20 times the amount of American Express cards outstanding.
+The network effect is incredibly strong for Visa (as more consumers use its platform, more businesses do, too).
+As of its last update, Visa had more than 2 billion cards outstanding accepted by retailers across the world.
+The number is roughly double the number of Mastercards and over 20 times the amount of American Express cards outstanding.
 This network effect took years, as well as billions of dollars to create—something that won’t easily be replicated.

 Most importantly, the company generates incredible operating margins in the 60% range, leading to large levels of free cash flow generation.
-The firm repurchased its stock in large quantities when shares were considerably undervalued, and it has since increased its dividend.
 Visa continues to possess valuation upside and is one of the most shareholder-friendly companies in our coverage universe.